GongT/baobao/@idlebox/common/etc/common.api.md

     dispose(): void;
 }

-// Warning: (ae-missing-release-tag) "IDisposableBaseInternal" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "IDisposableEvents" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export interface IDisposableBaseInternal {
+export interface IDisposableEvents {
     // (undocumented)
     readonly hasDisposed: boolean;
     // (undocumented)